-Our latest HighRoad tour is our first foray into the legendary Dolomites mountain area of northeastern Italy.
+Our HighRoad Dolomites cycling tour is our first foray into this legendary mountain area of northeastern Italy.
 Come with us and climb Giro d’Italia giants like the Gavia, Motirolo, Tre Cime di Lavardo, Giau and, of course, the Stelvio.

 like the Alps and Pyrenees in France, the Dolomites are filled with epic climbs and outstanding scenery.
 Our HighRoad Dolomites tour will spend a few days in the Dolomites themselves before riding west to climb the 48 switchbacks of the epic Passo dello Stelvio, the most famous of all Giro d’Italia ascents.